Flinders Street Station upgrade16 Jan 2018

 The first stage of construction on the Jewell Station Precinct development will also begin this week, which will see better access for passengers, increased bike parking and an upgrade to the Upfield bike path within the precinct.

-The Andrews Labor Government is also investing $134 million in much needed upgrades to safety and security for the 32-year-old City Loop.
+The Victorian Government is also investing $134 million in much needed upgrades to safety and security for the 32-year-old City Loop.

-As part of this, the Labor Government has awarded a $70 million contract to engineering and infrastructure company RCR Tomlinson Ltd to deliver significant improvements to fire safety systems within the three City Loop stations.
+As part of this, a $70 million contract has been awarded to engineering and infrastructure company RCR Tomlinson Ltd to deliver significant improvements to fire safety systems within the three City Loop stations.

 The improvements include new platform smoke extraction systems, upgraded station sprinklers and better passenger information in the event of a fire.